UiPath/dotnet-caching/docs/basics.md

 * SourceUri - represents the machine/pod where the app is running, used in sending & processing cache events

 :warning: For production readiness twick & perf test you're app with different caching configuration (Resilience policies, Broadcast consumer capacity, batch interval, topic full mode)
+If you are using a cluster with multiple shards enable key sharding `"ShardKeyEnabled": true` To proctect agains large values in redis you can enable the key audit size ` "AuditEnabled": false, "LargeValueThreshold": <<bytes>>`

 By default the library comes with 3 default caching providers, you can one or more in the same time